-One thing is for sure before anyone sets out to get a website up and running they will already have a Facebook page or more social media sites up.
+One thing is for sure before anyone sets out to get a website up and running they will already have a Facebook page.
 One reason for this is that as of March 2013 Facebook had over 1.11 billion active users.
 But how many of them will join your page, not counting your friends and relatives?

 Social sites are great for social purposes but only have a small purpose if you own a business selling products or services.
 If your business has a Facebook page or another social site like Twitter, Pinterest, Instagram, LinkedIn, or even a YouTube channel which is also a social media platform, it shouldn’t be considered your “WEBSITE” where potential customers can get information on your company, your products, and services.